TaitoUnited/full-stack-template/README.md

 ## Intellectual property rights

 > IPR ownership.
 Also update the LICENSE file.
 TODO license examples

+## Manually configured settings

+> Try to keep all configurations in version control.
+However, if you have configured something manually, describe manually configured settings here.

 ## Recurring issues and solutions